 Process_Description:

-In the laboratory, marsh core samples were homogenized in the sample bag to ensure a representative subsample from the 1-cm interval, and the subsample for sediment parameters was extracted and processed for basic sediment characteristics: dry bulk density and porosity.
+In the laboratory, marsh core samples were homogenized in the sample bag to ensure a representative subsample from the 1-cm interval (Reddy and others, 2013), and the subsample for sediment parameters was extracted and processed for basic sediment characteristics: dry bulk density and porosity.
 Water content, porosity, and dry bulk density were calculated by determining water mass lost during drying.
 To calculate, known volumes of each wet subsample, usually 30-60 milliliters (mL), were packed into a graduated syringe with 0.5 cubic centimeter (cm^3) resolution.
 The wet sediment sample was then extruded into a pre-weighed aluminum tray/weigh boat, and the weight was recorded.
 The wet sediment sample and tray were placed in a drying oven for 48 hours at 60 °C to remove water content.
 A 1 mL split from the original wet sample was also taken for diatom analysis and was dried using the same procedure.
 Water content (θ) was determined as the mass of water (lost when dried) relative to the initial wet sediment mass.
 Porosity (φ) was estimated from the equation φ = θ / [θ+(1-θ)/ρs] where ρs is grain density assumed to be 2.5 grams per cubic centimeter (g/cm^3), representative of a silty quartz sand.
 Salt-mass contributions were removed based on the salinity measured at the time of sample collection.
-If salinity was not measured in the field, pore water salinity was estimated to be 25.
+If salinity was not measured in the field, pore water salinity was estimated to be 25 (Sharma and others, 1987; Gardner and Wilson, 2006).
 Dry bulk density (g/cm^3) was determined by the ratio of dry sediment to the known volume of sediment packed into the syringe.
 Water content, porosity and dry bulk density are reported in the Excel spreadsheet (.xlsx).
 A comma-separated values (.csv) data file containing the tabular data in plain text is included in the download file.
 Some depth intervals in the .csv file display as dates due to csv formatting.

 Process_Date: 2021